Dimakoua/dailypick/content/blog/posts/2025-06-16-banish-meeting-boredom-fun-ways-to-energize-your-daily-stand-ups.md

 ## Integrating Daily Pick for a Smoother Stand-Up

-At Daily Pick/, we believe in the power of fun and fairness to boost team productivity and morale.
+At Daily Pick, we believe in the power of fun and fairness to boost team productivity and morale.
 Our tools are designed to make team decision-making simple, quick, and unbiased.
-Try incorporating a quick round of Speedway Racer! or utilizing the Decision Wheel! to make your stand-ups more engaging and fair.
+Try incorporating a quick round of Speedway Racer! or utilizing the Decision Wheel! to make your stand-ups more engaging and fair, then log outcomes in the [Planning Poker Hub](/blog/planning-poker-hub-guide/) so estimates reflect real blockers.

 ## Conclusion

 Transforming your daily stand-ups doesn't require a complete overhaul.
 By incorporating a few simple, fun, and fair changes, you can significantly improve team engagement, collaboration, and overall productivity.
 Ready to make your team decisions less of a drag and more of a delight?
-Explore the fun and fair tools at Daily Pick/ today!
-Share your experiences and tips in the comments below!
+Explore the fun and fair tools at Daily Pick today, then keep iterating with our [retrospective playbook](/blog/conquer-meeting-monotony-fun-ways-to-spice-up-your-team-retrospectives/).
+Need a baseline checklist?
+The [Scrum.org Daily Scrum guide](https://www.scrum.org/resources/what-is-a-daily-scrum) is a perfect companion to these playful upgrades.